khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/software-requirements-specification/software_requirements_specification_final.md

     -   The team will develop a partnership with a small group of users from various businesses and organizations to perform user-acceptance tests and track and monitor issues they may discover from the development version before deployment so that they can be resolved before the production version is released publically.
 This small group of users will have limited access to our GitHub and submit the issues directory to our remote repository.
 The group of users can also set up a meeting with us to review the issue and proposed solutions.

     -  The team will collect and aggregate the issues into various categories and levels of severity and frequency and will prioritize resolving the major bug fixes first through patches or version releases.
 The team will do our best to pinpoint the source of the bug, propose several solutions to our small group of users, and fix the bug based on the solution the extended team agrees on.
 All patched updates will get tested thoroughly before being deployed for production.

     -   Ideally, bug fixes are identified and resolved before the public production releases.
 Also, all bug fixes will be announced to the users by a notice pop-up message appearing on our application for a limited period.

 # Traceability links

 In this section, you will find a traceability matrix for our use case diagrams, class diagrams, and activity diagrams.
 The use case diagram traceability consists of the name of the use case diagram, the use case, and which requirement it is connected to.
 A similar process is created for both the class diagrams and activity diagrams.
-The class diagram traceability includes the class diagram and the requirement it is connected to.
+The class diagram traceability includes the class diagram and the requirement to which it is connected.
 Lastly, the activity diagram traceability includes the activity diagram name, the present activity, and the requirement ID that is connected to it.

 ## Use Case Diagram Traceability